 - In addition to the equipment included in your Ring Video Doorbell box, You will need to purchase an electronic resistor.
 A resistor is REQUIRED in place of a mechanical or electronic doorbell kit for this alternate configuration to work successfully.

 - Do not use halogen or garden-lighting transformer.

 - Do NOT install a diode.

-If you are looking to purchase a resistor, here are two we have tested and recommend:
+If you are looking to purchase a resistor, here is one we have tested and recommend: